astracastr0/real-estate-commercial-ru/README.md

 # 📌 Real Estate Data Processing Scripts

-This project automates the process of fetching, processing, and analyzing real estate sale and rent listings from **Cian**.
+This project automates the process of fetching, processing, and analyzing real estate sale and rent listings from **CIAN**.
 It also enriches the data with nearby store information using the **Google Places API** and sends the final report via email.

 ## Features